Graduate Studies

 Regulations regarding bridge course offerings for integrated degree programs are as follows:

-3. The student must have applied to the School of Graduate Studies and have been accepted into an integrated degree program.
+- The student must have applied for admission to the School of Graduate Studies and met admission requirements to the School of Graduate Studies.

-4. The student must have fulfilled all prerequisites for the course.
+- The student must have fulfilled the course prerequisites.

 Variable Credit Courses